Movies You Missed:

 De Jarnatt eventually optioned the script himself and struck a deal with Hemdale Films.
 With the backing of a studio that didn’t seek to neuter the stark tone, production began in March of 1987.

-As the film opens, we’re introduced to Harry Washello (Anthony Edwards), a musician who is currently in Los Angeles.
+As the film opens, we’re introduced to Harry Washello (Anthony Edwards), a jazz musician in Los Angeles.
 While visiting the La Brea Tar Pits, Harry meets—and falls for—Julie Peters (Mare Winningham).
 The two hit it off and the two spend the afternoon together.

-The pair plan to meet up after Julie’s shift ends at midnight but a power failure leads Harry to oversleep.
+The pair plan to meet up after Julie’s shift ends at midnight, but a power failure—caused by Harry’s carelessly discarded cigarette—knocks out Harry’s alarm clock, causing him to miss their date.
 Once he wakes up and realizes the time, he rushes down to the diner where Julie works only to find out that she’s long since left.
 Using the payphone outside (remember, this was 1988) he calls to apologize and is met with an answering machine.

-As he turns to head back into the diner, the payphone rings, and Harry answers.
-The caller, a young military man named Chip who is stationed at a missile silo, frantically states that they are 70 minutes from all-out nuclear war.
+As he turns to head back into the diner, the payphone rings.
+Hoping Julie is the caller, Harry answers.
+Instead, the caller is a young military man named Chip who is currently stationed at a missile silo.
+He frantically states that they are 70 minutes from all-out nuclear war and mankind’s end.
 A confused Harry dismisses it as a joke; Chip, who misdialed while trying to warn his father, pleads with Harry to tell his family.

 Harry hears men enter and question Chip as to what he is doing, sending the young man into a panic.
-Gunfire erupts and another man comes on the line and tells Harry to forget what he’s just heard.
+Gunfire erupts and another man comes on the line and tells Harry to forget what he’s just heard and go back to sleep.

 The group—using the diner’s catering truck—set off to meet Landa’s associates.
 Upon realizing that they are driving away from Julie’s apartment, Harry jumps from the vehicle.
 Another car approaches and he quickly holds the driver at gunpoint.